 Ghibli Museum information

-Master animator Hayao Miyazaki, whose Studio Ghibli produced Princess Mononoke and Spirited Away , designed this museum himself.
-Fans will enjoy the original sketches; kids, even if they’re not familiar with the movies, will fall in love with the fairy-tale atmosphere.
-Don’t miss the original 20-minute animated short playing on the 1st floor; it changes regularly to keep fans coming back.
+Master animator Miyazaki Hayao, whose Studio Ghibli produced Princess Mononoke and Spirited Away, designed this museum.
+Fans will enjoy the original sketches; kids, even if they’re not familiar with the movies, will fall in love with the fairy-tale atmosphere (and the big cat bus).
+Don’t miss the original 20-minute animated short playing on the 1st floor.